 The Stellar Awards Evaluation Panel is responsible for reviewing all submitted Stellar Award citations and selecting the winners.
-Stellar Award winners are selected based on which accomplishments hold the greatest promise for furthering future activities in space, the extent to which the nominee played a key role in the accomplishment, and the extent to which the nominee meets the goal of recognizing "unsung heroes."
+Stellar Award winners are selected based on which accomplishments hold the greatest promise for furthering future activities in space, the extent to which the nominee played a key role in the accomplishment, and the extent to which the nominee meets the goal of recognizing heroes of the American space program.
 In addition, nominees in the early career category are evaluated based on the extent to which the nominee's past accomplishments demonstrates the potential for future contributions.
 The RNASA Foundation greatly appreciates the dedication and service of the distinguished individuals who have served on the Stellar Evaluation Panels.

 2016-2017 PanelDr.
 Glynn S. Lunney is a member of the RNASA Board of Advisors who is serving his fourteenth year on the Stellar Awards Evaluation Panel.
 Lunney graduated from the University of Detroit in 1958.
 He worked at what is now Glenn Research Center in Cleveland, Ohio and transferred to Langley in Virginia in 1958.
 Lunney joined the Space Task Group in 1959 and moved to Houston in 1962.
 He was a flight director for Gemini and Apollo and head of the Flight Director's Office starting in 1968.
 He received an honorary doctorate from the University of Scranton in 1971.
 In 1972, Lunney became manager of the Apollo-Soyuz Test Project, and manager of the Apollo Spacecraft Office starting in 1973.